Syria Refugee Appeal: Four years on and families need our help more than ever

-It’s been three years since the conflict broke out in Syria.
+It’s been four years since the conflict broke out in Syria.
 Over 9 million people have been forced from their homes in the war-torn country having been exposed to violence and unremitting fighting.
 The majority now remain within the borders with no home to go to and no possessions.
 Over 2.5 million refugees, three quarters of them being women and children, still seek safety and shelter across neighbouring countries.

 The vast majority of fleeing families arrive with little more than the clothes on their backs.
 Many are injured from continuous bombing and shelling.
 They have no regular food and no income.
 Men, women and children are suffering through no fault of their own.
 They are in desperate need of shelter and other vital supplies.

 ShelterBox has sent aid to support over 5,000 families in Syria, Iraqi Kurdistan, Lebanon and Jordan in some truly challenging situations.
-But three years on many thousands still need our help today more than ever.
+But four years on many thousands still need our help today more than ever.
 Our Operations team is working with partners in Syria and Lebanon to reach the most vulnerable families.
 Please help Syrian families and donate now.

 Find out what ShelterBox is doing to help Syrian families in this video